snpsuen/FRR_MetalLB_BGP_Minikube/anycast/README.md

 minikube kubectl -- apply -f metallb-bgp-mk02.yaml
 ```

-The MetalLB speakers are configured as per the manifests [metallb-bgp-mk01.yaml](metallb-bgp-mk01.yaml) and [metallb-bgp-mk02.yaml](metallb-bgp-mk02.yaml).
+The MetalLB speakers are configured to advertise the same address pool from both cluster.
+See the manifests [metallb-bgp-mk01.yaml](metallb-bgp-mk01.yaml) and [metallb-bgp-mk02.yaml](metallb-bgp-mk02.yaml) for details.

 <table>
 	<thead>